Orthognathic Surgery (Jaw Surgery)

 Technology & Orthognathic Surgery

-If you are a candidate for corrective jaw surgery, Drs.
-Miremadi and Monto will work closely with your dentist and orthodontist during your treatment.
+If you are a candidate for corrective jaw surgery, Dr. Miremadi will work closely with your dentist and orthodontist during your treatment.
 The actual surgery can move your teeth and jaws into a new position that results in a more attractive, functional, and healthy dental-facial relationship.